Offline

 • ✅ Application code loads instantly (no network latency)

-• ✅ Your application starts and runs without internet
+• ✅ The application starts and runs without internet

 • ✅ All bundled assets available immediately